 Suzanne Vetter Burnett focuses solely on personal injury matters—primarily car crashes and nursing home abuse and neglect cases.

 Suzanne is a Maryland native who grew up in Baltimore City.
 She briefly left Maryland to attend Virginia Tech where she studied Political Science and Professional Writing.
 She graduated Magna Cum Laude and received her Bachelor’s Degree.
 Suzanne then moved back to Baltimore City and continued her studies at The University of Baltimore School of Law, where she graduated Cum Laude.

 After finishing law school, Suzanne moved to Annapolis and began her career as a Judicial Law Clerk for The Honorable Laura S. Keissling in the Circuit Court of Anne Arundel County.
 After completing her clerkship, she joined a firm and practiced only personal injury Plaintiff’s work.
 During that time, Suzanne gained extensive litigation experience representing injured individuals against big business insurance companies.

 After practicing law only two years, in 2012 The Daily Record of Maryland honored Suzanne as a “Top Twenty in their Twenties” Award Recipient for her professional accomplishments and service to the community.
 Suzanne is a founding member of the Young Patrons for Maryland Hall for Creative Arts and over the years has been actively involved with the Court Appointed Special Advocates (CASA) – Anne Arundel County.
 Suzanne serves on the Anne Arundel Bar Association’s Board of Trustees (AABA) and is the former chair of the AABA New Lawyers Committee.
 She is also an active member of the Prince George’s County Bar Association and the Maryland State Bar.
 Suzanne is a member of the Maryland Association for Justice, a group for Plaintiff trial lawyers, where she is involved specifically involved in the MAJ Women’s Caucus and sits on the MAJ’s Political Action Committee.
 Suzanne has been recognized by Super Lawyers with the reveled distinction of ‘A Rising Star’ in Maryland and Washington D.C.—annually since 2013.

-Suzanne lives in Annapolis with her husband, Andrew, and their rescue dog, Koco.
+Suzanne lives in Annapolis with her husband, Andrew, their son, Brooks, and rescue dog, Koco.